-Tag: qgis
+Tag: Qgis

 PyQGIS Cookbook in Ukrainian

-28.07.2014 11:09 · GIS · qgis, translations
+28.07.2014 11:09 · GIS · qgis

 Comments and constructive criticism are welcome.
 Or even better, create an account and edit directly in Transifex (although I personally don’t like it much and translate locally: git + Qt Linguist are the best).